quentin72000/PronoteBot/README.md

     prefix: "Bot prefix for message commands",
     slashCommandGuildId: "slash command guild id",
     channels: {
-        homework: "channel id for homework",
+        homework: "channel id for homeworks",
-        moyenne: "channel id for moyenne",
+        moyenne: "channel id for moyenne update",
-        suggId: "channel id for suggestion",
-        timetableChange: "channel id for timetable change",
+        timetableChange: "channel id for timetable changes",
-        timetable: "channel id for timetable embed channel" },
+        timetable: "channel id for the timetable embed" },
-    colors: { // Set colors for each subject in your timetable.
+    colors: { // Bypass default color of a subject if you don't like it or if the color is confusing.
 The name must be the same as what you see in your timetable to work !
-(Will be removed in a next update to use colors that are already defined in Pronote !)
             "subject name": "#customColor",
             // "SCIENCES VIE & TERRE": "#38c219", // example
             default: "#000000" // default color must be provided !
 He will be used for all non-set subject